303 Grand St, New York, NY 10002

 2024

-Did a little bang-bang with this place and Spongies accross the street.
+Did a little bang-bang with this place and Spongies across the street.

 I went later in the day and all they had left was the original flavor.